osakechan/notoriousPID/README.md

   **Cooling** --  The refrigerator compressor is switched by a differential control algorithm with time-based overshoot prediction capabilities.

-  **Heating** --  A second PID instance outputs a duty cycle for time proportioned conrol of a resistive heating element lining the inner chamber walls.
+  **Heating** --  A second PID instance outputs a duty cycle for time proportioned control of a resistive heating element lining the inner chamber walls.

 ###Additonal Features: